FernandoVezzali/pattern-strategy/README.md

         }
     }

-Now the class has only one responsibility, it calculates the shipping costs.
-Most importantly, it permorns the calculation without knowing the carriers neither their algorithams.
+Now the class depends on an abstraction, instead of three concrete classes !

-Now let's check the metrics before and after for the [ShippingCostCalculatorService](https://github.com/FernandoVezzali/pattern-strategy/blob/master/After/Strategy.Domain/ShippingService/ShippingCostCalculatorService.cs) class:
+If you are still not convinced, let's chack the metrics results for the class after the refactoring process:

 | Metric                         | Before     | After     |
 | ------------------------------ |:----------:|:----------: